Nobody wants to be famous for their pearly yellows.

 It’s also important to take into consideration what type of product you’re using and how it fits within your mouth.
 You want to keep hydrogen peroxide or carbamide peroxide on your teeth and off your gums to avoid sensitivity and irritation.

 Now for some reassurance.
 Bleaching products have been around for decades, and millions of people use them — including plenty of dentists, Dr. Clemons points out.

 “And we haven’t seen an increase in problems like cavity risk or tooth fractures after bleaching,” she says.

 The American Dental Association (ADA) has also said that hydrogen peroxide whiteners are safe and effective.

-If you do use them, here’s how to do so safely, Dr. Clemons says:
+If you do use them, Dr. Clemmons advises how to do so safely:

 - Look for the ADA seal of approval.
 You’ll find it on whitening toothpastes and teeth bleaching products that have been found safe and effective in independent tests.

-One more piece of advice from Dr. Clemons: Take steps to keep teeth sparkling so you won’t have to use teeth bleaching products so often.
+You can take steps to keep your teeth sparkling so you won’t have to use teeth bleaching products so often, too.

 - Brush thoroughly twice a day (and don’t forget to floss).